Table of Contents

 Don’t Offer an Explanation

-Offering an excuse may seem like the polite way to decline a request but it sets you up for an awkward situation.
-The problem with offering an excuse is it gives people the opportunity to change their request so that your excuse doesn’t justify your no.
+Offering an excuse may seem like the polite way to decline a request, but it sets you up for an awkward situation.

-- You apologize for not being able to help someone with a project because you’re working towards a major deadline… they reply that they’d love to have your help once you’re finished with your current project.
+- You apologize for not being able to help someone with a project because you’re working toward a major deadline… they reply that they’d love to have your help once you’re finished with your current project.

-No matter what excuse you offer, people who are determined to get you to say yes can come up with a way to invalidate it.
-By simply thanking people for their request and telling them that you can’t agree to it, you prevent them from arguing with you.
+No matter what excuse you offer, people who are determined to get you to say yes can—and WILL—come up with a way to reel you in.

 Do Offer An Alternative

-If the person asking you for something is someone who you want to maintain a positive relationship with, you can lessen the impact of your no by offering an alternative that satisfies their want while being something that is more preferable to you.
+If the person asking you for something is someone with who you want to maintain a positive relationship with, you can lessen the impact of your no by offering an alternative.

 - If someone wants you to collaborate with them on a project, introduce them to someone else who might be interested.